cms-orbits/cms-boxes/bulky-docker/README.md

-# All-in-one VM (Bulky)
+# All-in-one VM w/Docker containers (bulky-docker)

-**tl;dr** After you propmt `vagrant up` in the terminal (within this folder as working directory), you should have a single virtual machine with [CMS](https://github.com/cms-dev/cms) and its dependencies up and running, reachable through the IPv4 address `192.168.7.10`.
+**tl;dr** After you propmt `vagrant up` in the terminal (within this folder as working directory), you should have a single virtual machine with [CMS](https://github.com/cms-dev/cms) and its dependencies up and running as Docker container, reachable through the IPv4 address `192.168.7.11`.
 You will also be able to use the `admin:admin` administrator credentials alongside the `u1:p1`, `u2:p2` and `u3:p3` test users ones to hack around the platform.